Lightstreamer/Lightstreamer-kafka-connector/README.md

   <param name="bootstrap.servers">kafka.connection.string</param>
   ```

-- Optionally customize the `LS_HOME/adapters/lightstreamer-kafka-connector-<version>/log4j.properties` file (the current settings produce the additional `quickstart.log` file).

 - Configure topic and record mapping.

-  Since a generic Ligthstreamer client needs to subscribe to one or more items to receive real-time updates, the Kafka Connector has to offer proper mechanisms to realize the mapping between Kafka topics and Lightstreamer items.
+  To enable a generic Lightstreamer client to receive real-time updates, it needs to subscribe to one or more items.
+Therefore, the Kafka Connector provides suitable mechanisms to map Kafka topics to Lightstreamer items effectively.

-  The `QuickStart` [factory configuration](kafka-connector-project/kafka-connector/src/adapter/dist/adapters.xml#L39) comes with a simple mapping through the following settings:
+  The `QuickStart` [factory configuration](/kafka-connector-project/kafka-connector/src/adapter/dist/adapters.xml#L39) comes with a straightforward mapping defined through the following settings:

   - An item template:
     ```xml